Dialog

 • Focus management: The dialog keeps focus while open and returns focus to the trigger when it closes.

 • Keyboard support: Users can press the Escape key to close the dialog.
-You can turn off this behavior if needed.
+You can turn off this behavior by setting isKeyboardDismissDisabled on Backdrop.

 • Trigger behavior: Users can open and close the dialog using a trigger or a close button with a mouse or keyboard.